krustowski/crazy-race-life-2/README.md

 dnf install sampctl
 ```

-Clone this repo and try to build it using the `build` command (warnings are omitted to see the possible errors clearly):
+Clone this repo and try to build it using the `build` command:

 ```
 sampctl ensure
 sampctl build

+# or Simply
+make build
 ```

 The compiled `.amx` gamemode file should then pop up in the `gamemodes` directory.